Summary: Learn how to plan for growth in your law firm in this comprehensive guide.

 Generally speaking, a new office should be opened on a probationary basis.
 Its continued existence should be periodically re-examined during the first few years to determine whether or not it is an economically sound enterprise.
 There are, as in all things, other intangibles to be considered.
 The effect of the existence of the branch office upon current and potential client relationships, the community in general, and the image of the firm should be gauged and considered.

 A firm with offices in two or more locations has substantially greater problems in maintaining good communication and in keeping a unified spirit than a firm in a single location.
 Location is an important factor in human relationships.

 In order to maintain cohesiveness and unity of purpose among the firm's own staff, a multi-location firm must make extra efforts.
-Some legal organizations with branch offices issue newsletters containing biographies and pictures of people newly employed and people who have left, plans of the firm interms of space and growth, brief statements of new assignments either for clients or for non-profit or pro bono organizations, births, deaths, and the like.
-Information of this sort needs to be disseminated throughout the firm to make its entire people aware of the human story around which the law firm is built.
+Some legal organizations with branch offices issue newsletters containing biographies and pictures of people newly employed and people who have left, plans of the firm in terms of space and growth, brief statements of new assignments either for clients or for non-profit or pro bono organizations, births, deaths, and the like.
+Information of this sort needs to be disseminated throughout the firm to make everyone in the firm aware of the human story around which the law firm is built.
 When distance makes personal contact impossible, a newsletter will help.

 Intercommunication to avoid possible conflict of interest situations is especially critical in the multi-office situation.
 The offices of the firm must exchange new client information daily.
-To facilitate this, telephone timelines or regular messenger service may have to be established.
+To facilitate this, telephone timelines or regular reporting via email may have to be established.